incountry/sdk-java/README.md

 public class SecretsData {
    /**
     * creates a container with secrets
     *
     * @param secrets non-empty list of secrets.
-One of the secrets must have
+One of the secrets should
-     *        same version as currentVersion in SecretsData
+    *                be the second parameter {@link #currentSecret}
-     * @param currentVersion Should be a non-negative integer
+    * @param currentSecret Should be a non-negative integer
-     * @throws StorageClientException when parameter validation fails */ public SecretsData(List<SecretKey> secrets, int currentVersion) throws StorageClientException {...}
+    * @throws StorageClientException when parameter validation fails */ public SecretsData(List<Secret> secrets, Secret currentSecret) throws StorageClientException {
     //...
 }

-public class SecretKey {
+public abstract class Secret {
-    /**
-    * Creates a secret key
-    *
-    * @param secret  secret/key as byte array
-    * @param version secret version, should be a non-negative integer
-    * @param isKey   should be True only for user-defined encryption keys
-    * @throws StorageClientException when parameter validation fails */ public SecretKey(byte[] secret, int version, boolean isKey) throws StorageClientException {...}
+    private final int version;
+    private final byte[] secretBytes;
     //...
 }
 ```